kotakasahara/omegagene/docs/source/users-manual/tutorial_cg.rst

   7 0.377091487806
   END

-The first line indicates the interval steps for virtual state transition trials.
+- The first line indicates the interval steps for virtual state transition trials.
-The second line indicates the number or reaction coordinates (N_RC).
+- The second line indicates the number or reaction coordinates (N_RC).
-The third line indicates the number of virtual state and name of atom groups to define the reaction coordinate.
+- The third line indicates the number of virtual state and name of atom groups to define the reaction coordinate.
-Following seven lines are the range of lambda for each virtual state.
+- The following seven lines are the range of lambda for each virtual state.
-The following lines describes the sampled probability for each state.
+- The following lines describes the sampled probability for each state.

 ~~~~~~~~~~~~~~~~
 The second iteration and further